 Healing the Victim Archetype

 When you are in the weeds, down in the negativity of the situation and the drama, you aren’t seeing the higher perspective.
 You might swing back and forth from being too forceful to too weak.
-If helps to come from a place of knowing you can affect positive change in your life, even if it’s just a change in perspective.
+The ascended master knows you can affect positive change in your life, even if it’s just a change in perspective.

-Forgiveness comes from higher wisdom and understanding the spiritual growth aspect and what healing and consciousness work the situation is providing you—rather than coming from what negative stuff is happening to you.
+Forgiveness comes from higher wisdom and understanding what spiritual growth is being asked of you.
+We can forgive our circumstances more easily when we recognize the healing and consciousness work the situation is providing you—rather than coming from what bad thing is happening to you.

 To move from victimhood to divine power, it helps to remember that, in terms of ascension, we come here as souls with different roles to play.
 We offer triggers to each other as catalysts for soul growth.
 If we can take the time to attempt to see the perspective of others without arguing with their perspectives, and to rise above our own “stuff” as well, we can get to higher truth that is beyond the personality and the ego.

-When you take a higher consciousness perspective, you don’t necessarily need to forgive because you don’t see situations as “wrong.”
+When you take a much higher consciousness perspective, you don’t necessarily even need to forgive because you don’t see situations as “wrong.”
 You can view everything as an opportunity for spiritual growth.
 It’s not easy to do and it can feel like we have big lessons to overcome.
-But it’s important to face your fears, look plainly at your faults, and dive into the healing process of ascension.
-No one is perfect, but we are all infinitely loveable in our imperfections.
+However, it’s important to face your fears, look plainly at your faults, and dive into the healing process of ascension.
+No one is perfect, but we are all infinitely lovable in our imperfections.

 When we are triggered, there are often wounds that need to be healed.
 When we take a higher perspective, we can view triggering circumstances and people in a more positive light because we can be grateful we were shown what needed to be healed or the karma we needed to clear.

 Once you have the higher perspective, you need to work on yourself.
 You need to know your wounds, traumas, and your own perspective with the understanding that you don’t know the highest truth.
 However, you must strive to always know a higher truth than you are operating within currently, rather than believing everything you think.
-Do you best to figure out where your distortions in lie, as opposed to collapsing your viewpoint with the absolute truth.
+Do you best to figure out where your distortions lie, as opposed to mistakenly confusing your limited viewpoint with the absolute truth.

 This all describes the faster track of spiritual growth.
-The slow way (or oppositive path from growth) is to stay down in the weeds wanting to blame others.
+The slow way (or opposite path from growth) is to stay down in the weeds wanting to blame others.
 You might defend your own behavior, perhaps having poor boundaries or boundaries that are too rigid.
-You stay within the drama of asking “Why did this happen to me?” as opposed to healing wounds and moving gracefully past triggers into higher perspectives.
+You stay within the drama of wondering why other people are so terrible, as opposed to healing wounds and moving gracefully past triggers into higher perspectives with unconditional love for your fellow humans.

 “What is Ascension” Summary